 The course is open to all – chaplains and non-chaplains who meet the entry criteria set out above plus completion of a required induction week, which is part of the initial steps in the admission process.

-For more information, please contact the course director Nana Kyei-Baffour at email@example.com or email PGCertSPCare@gstt.nhs.uk.
+For more information, please complete our online form below or contact the course director Nana Kyei-Baffour at firstname.lastname@example.org or email PGCertSPCare@gstt.nhs.uk.

 Tel: 020 7188 1187 or 020 7188 9844